 People with obsessive compulsive disorder or OCD typically suffer from performing certain tasks or rituals excessively without merit.
 Being able to carry out their obsessions and compulsions usually provide OCD sufferers with temporary relief from feeling anxiety.
 Some of the common things that most people with OCD obsess about include cleaning, showering, washing hands, turning things on and off etc. Those suffering from obsessive compulsive disorder can also feel angry, stressed, worried, depressed, embarrassed or nervous.

-Unfortunately, the exact causes for OCD have not been accurately identified or fully understood.
+The exact causes for OCD have not been accurately identified or fully understood.
 However, some people tend to believe that obsessive compulsive disorder is a psychological disorder while others feel it is caused by abnormalities in the brain.
 Having OCD in no way makes you strange or abnormal; in fact genetic and hereditary factors have also been linked to this disorder.
-Additionally, medication, therapy, support groups and exercise are all ways in which OCD can be effectively managed.
+Medication, therapy, support groups and exercise are all ways in which OCD can be effectively managed.

 Post Traumatic Stress Disorder (PTSD)